 Biochar is the charcoal remains of incomplete combustion of biomass (e.g. woodchips, brush, greenwaste).
 Biomass is heated to extract biofuel (biodiesel) in a process called torrefaction.
 Biochar via “slash and smolder” has been implicated in highly productive terra preta soils of South America.
 When added to the soil, biochar may: sequester carbon; slow nutrient leaching; increase nutrient availability; decrease fertilizer requirements; improve water relations; and stimulate beneficial soil fungi.
 This research addressed crop and soil response to five levels of biochar application (0, 10, 20, 40, 80 t/ha) and two fertilizer treatments (+/- NPK) on a Noboco loamy sand soil in Duplin County, N.C.
 Project leaders: Jeffrey G. White, Robert D. Walters (Dept. of Crop and Soil Sciences), Michael Boyette (Dept. of Biological and Agricultural Engineering).

 - Biochar Improved Agronomically Important Physical Properties in a Coastal Plain Ultisol.
 ASA-SSSA 2011 presentation.
-An updated (2013) version is available with new data.
+This is an updated (2013) version with new data.

 - Biochar In Situ Decreased Bulk Density and Improved Soil-Water Relations and Indicators in Southeastern US Coastal Plain Ultisols.
 2018 journal article summarizing soil response to biochar application.
 Note: This link takes you to the Wolters-Kluwer webpage where a publication abstract is available to read.
 To request reprints of this article, please contact me personally via email.

 - The Biochar Mystique.
 Summary of biochar impacts on soil pH, cation exchange capacity, and fertility in a North Carolina Lower Coastal Plain Noboco-Goldsboro sandy loam soil from 2008-2012.
 Agrosphere Journal blog entry 2014.